 - Create your connect.sql script as the example below:

 Transact-SQL123456789101112131415161718192021set echo offconn dirceu/dirceu@&1 --- conn usuario/[email protected]---col HOST_NAME format a30col ROLE format a20col OBJECT_NAME format a35col CODIGO_FONTE format a50000col current_scn format 9999999999999999999999SET SERVEROUTPUT ON SIZE 1000000SET linesize 32765SET long 1000000SET pagesize 50000SET verify onSET time onSET trims onALTER SESSION SET NLS_DATE_FORMAT = 'DD/MM/YYYY HH24:MI:SS';SELECT * FROM GV$INSTANCE order by instance_name;

 - Let's see how this makes life easier for Oracle DBA:

-- Here are some examples of scripts applied in practice in a SQL * Plus session and see how this powerful tool makes DBA life a lot easier> run_log.
+- See some examples of scripts applied in practice in an SQL * Plus session and see how this powerful tool makes DBA life much easier> run_log.